oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === CVSS for Fixed Products
 <cvss-for-fixed-products>
-For each item the fixed products group (`first_fixed` and `fixed`) it MUST be tested that a CVSS applying to this product has an overall score of `0`.
+For each item the fixed products group (`first_fixed` and `fixed`) it SHALL be tested that a CVSS applying to this product has an overall score of `0`.
 The test SHALL pass if none of the Product IDs listed within product status `fixed` or `first_fixed` is found in `products` of any item of the `metrics` element.

 The relevant path for this test is: